-Standard Operating Procedures (SOP) Design and Automation
+Standard Operating Procedure (SOP) Design and Automation

 "SOPs are established or prescribed methods to be followed routinely for the performance of designated operations or in designated situations.
 They are also known as standing operating procedures."

-Obviously, SOPs need to be documented with written procedures or flowcharts.
+Since SOPs aim to ensure compliance and consistency, SOPs need to be documented with written procedures or flowcharts.
 Some SOPs are also supported with video instructions.
 Every SOP includes the following information elements:

 When SOPs are documented and kept up to date with changing business needs, organizations see the following benefits: